 This soup has been in the works since last fall, and I’m thrilled to finally share the perfected recipe!

-While Sweet Potato Coconut Curry Soup is simple to make, it does take time for chopping, stirring, and simmering.
+While this soup is simple to make, it does take time for chopping, stirring, and simmering.
 I’ll share some shortcut tips below!

 I’ll be making this soup all fall and winter; it’s healthful, hearty, and full of flavor and texture.
-If you loved my Coconut Curry Chicken or Sweet Potato Curry, you’ll be obsessed with this soup.
+If you loved my Coconut Curry Chicken or Sweet Potato and Veggie Curry, you’ll be obsessed with this dish.
 I can’t wait for you to try it!

 Veggies being sautéed with seasonings, chickpeas, and sweet potatoes, all mixed together in a pan.